Site Planning Tips

 A Simple Page does not require items or programming knowledge to build, but users can add HTML markup, PHP code, or embedded multimedia objects.

-Try Omeka Classic Before Installing
+Try Omeka Classic before installing

 If you would like to try Omeka Classic before installing on your own server, consider signing up for a free trial account at Omeka.net.
 Sign up here.